jnanakp/jnanakp/README.md

 ## Hey, I'm Jnana👋

-Analytics grad with an engineering background - Figuring things out, one dataset at a time🤓
+Analytics grad with an engineering background - Figuring things out, one dataset at a time📊🤓

 ---